How to manage a huge iTunes Library

-August 29th, 2007So you have 100,000 tracks in your library and now you can’t find anything?
-Here are some principles and practical ideas on how to approach a huge iTunes library…
+So you have 100,000 tracks in your library and now you can’t find anything?
+Here are some principles and practical ideas on how to manage and maintain a huge iTunes library…

-make big changes and improvements, then fix the small problems later.
+Make big changes and improvements, then fix the small problems later.
 Example: search for ‘Led Zeppelin’ and change the genre for all tracks to ‘Classic Rock’ (or whatever!).
 Depending on your library, you may have fixed the genre for a couple of hundred tracks… do this with ten of your biggest artists and you’ve made some progress!

 Here’s another way of fixing big batches of tracks: use maintenance smart playlists to catch untagged stuff.
 Set up an Unrated (0 Star) Smart Playlist, and SPLs for tracks with no genre, no artist name, or no year.
 Here’s a good way to add year tags quickly: create an SPL for tags with no year, then type ‘19′ (no quotes) in the search box.
 Chances are that most of the results will contain ‘19′ because they have the year of issue in the album name or comments field.
 You can select and change the year quickly.
 Repeat with ‘200′ to get all the 21st century tracks.
 This type of trick won’t catch everything but it will save you googling release dates for some of your albums.